Decide Where to Sell

 - The amount of information you can add to Amazon.com listings is limited.
 This can make it a difficult place to sell niche products.

 - Amazon.com does not make instant payment.
-Instead, it keeps the money in a sort of escrow account to cover expenses, such as returns, and pays every two weeks.
+Instead, it keeps the money in a sort of escrow account to cover operating expenses, such as returns, and pays every two weeks.

 Looking for more reasons to love Amazon?
 Check out - Why You Should Sell on Amazon.com